 When comparing tuition, most families discover that ours is much lower than that of many of the independent schools in the area (see www.independentschools.org) and have called us a best buy in private education.

 How are non-Catholic students included in the community?

 The Academy welcomes students of all faiths.
-Currently, 28% of our families are non-Catholic.
+Currently, approximately 30% of our families are non-Catholic.
 All children participate in religion classes, liturgies and other prayer experiences.
 While we teach Catholic doctrine, every faith is embraced and children are invited to share their specific faith traditions.

 As we commit ourselves to a personal and active faith in God, our primary focus is to look for ways to help our students grow to love, honor and serve God by loving, honoring and serving all people.